otatebe/chfs/doc/chfsctl.1.md

 **chfsctl** [_options_] _mode_

 # DESCRIPTION
 **chfsctl** manages CHFS file servers for CHFS parallel consistent hashing file system.
-The _mode_ should be start, stop, status or kill.
+The _mode_ should be start, stop, status, kill or clean.
 When the _mode_ is start, it executes CHFS servers and displays an environment variable to access the CHFS.
+When the _mode_ is clean, it removes all files and directories in _scratch_dir_ specified by the -c option.

 # OPTIONS
 -c scratch_dir